headbase-app/headbase/docs/self-hosting/docker.md

 and can be pulled like so:

 ```
-docker pull ghcr.io/localful/localful-server
+docker pull ghcr.io/headbase-app/server
 ```

 You can then run that image, however remember:
-- You must supply all environment variables for the server as defined in `projects/server/.env.example`.
+- You must supply all environment variables as defined in `packages/server/.env.example`.
 - You will need to expose the port which matches the `PORT` environment variable you define, for example `-p 8080:8080`.

 ## Development

-The `localful/localful-server` docker image is automatically created and published via GitHub actions when a tag is created or pushed.
+The `headbase-app/server` docker image is automatically created and published via GitHub actions when a tag with the pattern `server/**` is created or pushed.

 ### Manually creating the image
 To manually create a docker image locally for testing you can do:

 ```
-docker build . --tag localful-server
+docker build . --tag headbase-server
 ```

 ### Run the image
 ```
-docker run localful-server -p 8080:8080
+docker run headbase-server -p 8080:8080
 ```